 8. They use Facebook Live for real-time communication

 Many carriers use Facebook for recruiting.
-But only the best of the best turn to Facebook Live to have a conversation with drivers in real time.
+But only the best of them use Facebook Live to have a conversation with drivers in real time.

 When transportation companies use the platform to livestream meetings, it gives employees the chance to ask questions as the meeting unfolds.
 Even drivers who miss the live event can view the video later and leave questions or comments in the company’s Facebook feed.